galaxyproject/galaxy-hub/src/news/2019-07-galaxy-update/index.md

 ## Galaxy Platforms in Publications

-We tag papers that use, mention, implement or extend public Galaxy platforms (servers, services, clouds, containers...).
-Here are the platforms that were referenced at least twice in the past month's publications:
+Platforms that were referenced at least twice in the past month's publications:

 | # | Tag | | # | Tag | | # | Tag | | # | Tag |
 | ---: | --- | --- | ---: | --- | --- | ---: | --- | --- | ---: | --- |